jaruizes/jaruizes.github.io/_posts/2018-05-04-The_monolith.md

 # A short story

-I'm going to tell you a short story:

-Once upon a time, many years ago, when the customers had just a channel to interact with a company (indirect channels), the Mainframe began to rule the world.
+Once upon a time, many years ago, there was only a channel to interact with a company (indirect channel), the Mainframe began to rule the world.
 Developers built programs that called to routines that called to more programs or routines.
 Business people was very close to developers and developers could touch any program.
 The communication flow between Business and IT was direct.